 A common house style is used for agendas and minutes.
-Examples are available to committee secretaries from the Academic Quality Officer (Student Engagement).
+Examples are available to committee secretaries from the Committees Governance Administrator: vnicholls@rvc.ac.uk

 Font

 Arial should be used for RVC agendas and minutes.

 Agenda

 Layout:

 - The meeting start and end time should be included on the top of the agenda. - Each separate agenda item should be in Arial size 12, bold, block capitals and left-aligned. - Sub-headings and Process Descriptors (table 3) should be in Arial size 10, in bold and left-aligned. - Reference numbers for papers should be in bold, right-aligned and level with the item to which it refers.